Changing jobs in the APS

 For more information, see Advancing Professional Development through planned mobility

-SES employees interested in completing a secondment can find more information at Learning and Development opportunities for SES.
+Senior Executive Service (SES) employees interested in completing a secondment can find more information at Learning and Development opportunities for SES.

 Information on secondment opportunities can be found at Talent Management